-At the beginning we recruit the first hero, send him out on adventures and use him to collect resources, money, and special materials, from which we then acquire equipment and recruit more heroes.
-Gradually we can equip up to 3 groups of heroes, level up to 8 heroes and send them on adventures again and again.
+In the beginning, we recruit the first hero, send him out on adventures and use him to collect resources, money, and special materials, from which we then acquire equipment and recruit more heroes.
+Gradually we can equip up to 3 groups of heroes, level up to 8 heroes, and send them on adventures again and again.
 When the hero groups are on their way, a largely automated battle takes place, in which we can later directly intervene with magic spells.

-At the beginning there are numerous tutorial quests that lead through the different buildings and game options.
-After some time, however, this becomes less and less and changes into a few random quests and a main quest series, which also drives the main story.
+At the start there are numerous tutorial quests that lead through the different buildings and game options.
+After some time, however, this becomes less and less and changes into a few random quests and the main quest series, which also drives the main story.
 As far as you might call this story, everyone probably sees it differently.